schorschii/OCO-Server/docs/Deploy-Install-Uninstall.md

 ### Job Fails With Status Code `-9999`
 The status code `-9999` indicates an agent error.
 Possible reasons are:
-- package download aborted beacause the network connection was lost
+- package download aborted because the network connection was lost
   - you can try to reschedule the job
 - unable to execute installation command
   - check if your installation command works by executing it manually on the command line